 Water insecurity

-Arctic change threatens water security around the world through droughts and changes to global precipitation patterns.
+Polar climate change threatens water security around the world through droughts and changes to global precipitation patterns.

 06./09.